paulzuradzki/til/README.md

-# TIL
+# TIL - Today I Learned
-`Today I Learned`
-I use this to log things that I've learned.
+I use this to log things that I learn.

 ### Categories
 * [Airflow](#airflow)